 Understanding language's infrastructure is important (I'm a writer, so what do you expect me to say), but Mr. Callahan's Latin class involved much more than teaching these fundamentals.
 He taught us about Roman history and culture -- all in a way that was compelling, interactive, and memorable.
 "Salvete!" his booming voice would begin class.
 "Salve!" we would stand and answer in unison.

 He was a large man -- tall, balding, and round.
-So when he would lead the class on field trips, all of us dressed in our Roman togas and stollas (everyone was required to make one), I have no doubt we made quite a sight.
+So when he would lead the class on field trips, particularly the times when all of us dressed in our Roman togas and stollas (everyone was required to make one), I have no doubt we made quite a sight.
 This was Casper, Wyoming, I should add -- not exactly a place where you would expect to find a classroom re-enacting Saturnalian rituals.
 But we did.
 I can still recite the chants.

 It feels incredibly corny to say "he made a dead language come alive."
 And yes, that's part of what made him such a gifted teacher.
 But that's not quite the crux of it.
 At such a crucial age in a teenager's development -- 8th and 9th grade -- I'd say that Mr. Callahan's Latin class made a lot of us come alive.